Skip to content

 Believing them when they say they can't - even on a day when they look fine.
 Believing them when they say they need rest - even if they rested recently.
 Believing that they know their body better than any doctor, family member, or friend who doesn't live with it.

-Something people who love spoonies don't always understand: when they ask 'but you had energy yesterday, why not today?' - they don't mean to hurt.
+Something people who love someone with invisible illness don't always understand: when they ask 'but you had energy yesterday, why not today?' - they don't mean to hurt.
 But that question hurts.
 It says: I don't believe you.
 I think your illness is supposed to behave consistently.
 And a good day sometimes comes at the cost of bad days that follow - because the body 'paid' for the good day.

 Invisible illness doesn't work on a schedule.
 It isn't consistent.
 And people living with it make an enormous effort - usually an effort that goes unseen - to function, to work, to be present.
 Seeing that effort, even if you don't fully understand it, is one of the most important forms of love.